mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ### Deleting Observations Individually/En Masse

 Encounter observations can be deleted individually and in multiples from the encounter section.
-To individually delete observations, click the ‘trash can' icon next to the observation.
-Click the ‘eye' icon to view attributes of the observation.
+To individually delete observations, click the* Trash Can* icon next to the observation.
+Click the *Eye* icon to view attributes of the observation.

 ![](../working-in-a-visit-encounter.assets/a80a034fb31c511ab07dfa8e97399bbb.png)